distillpub/template/README.md

 # Distill Templates

 This is the repository for the distill web framework.
-If you're interesting in just using the framework to write an article, visit http://distill.pub/guide/.
+If you're interesting in just using the framework to write an article for [Distill journal](http://distill.pub), visit http://distill.pub/guide/.
 If you're interested in submitting pull requests or developing on the framework itself, read on.

 ## Development